Ali-Al-Habsyi/AI-TWO/README.md

 ####################################################################################
 WE ARE GETTING CLOSE TO A FIRST IMPLEMENTATION OF.
+This defines the entry of Nov 1.
 ####################################################################################
 An AI for everyone, by everyone, the usefulness of which becomes clear in everyday wonder at connections in anything.
 It's not about where the connections